Data Processing Addendum

-This Appendix includes certain details of the Processing of Personal Data: (i) as required by Article 28(3) GDPR; and (ii) where applicable, to populate Appendix 1 to the Standard Contractual Clauses.
+This Appendix includes certain details of the Processing of Personal Information: (i) as required by Article 28(3) of the GDPR; and (ii) where applicable, to populate Appendix 1 to the Standard Contractual Clauses.

 Recharge provides a subscriptions management platform.

-Subject matter and duration of the Processing of Personal Data
+Subject matter and duration of the Processing of Personal Information

-The nature and purpose of the Processing of Personal Data
+The nature and purpose of the Processing of Personal Information

-The categories of Personal Data to be Processed
+The categories of Personal Information to be Processed

-Personal Data that Recharge receives as described at: https://rechargepayments.com/privacy-policy/.
+Personal Information that Recharge receives as described at: rechargepayments.com/privacy-policy.

-The categories of Data Subjects to whom Personal Data relates
+The categories of Data Subjects to whom Personal Information relates

-- Data subjects about whom Recharge collects Personal Data in its provision of Service as a Processor, including Customer’s customers.
+- Data Subjects about whom Recharge collects Personal Information in its provision of Service as a Processor, including Customer’s customers (“Subscribers”).

-- Data subjects about whom Personal Data is transferred to Recharge in connection with its Service as a Processor by, at the direction of, or on behalf of Customer, including Customer’s customers.
+- Data Subjects about whom Personal Information is transferred to Recharge in connection with its Service as a Processor by, at the direction of, or on behalf of Customer, including Subscribers.

 Appendix 2 – Security Measures

-As from the effective date of the Addendum, Recharge will implement and maintain the security measures set out in this Annex 3 (“Security Measures”).
+Recharge will implement and maintain the security measures set out in this Appendix 2.

 Recharge may update or modify such Security Measures from time to time, provided that such updates and modifications do not materially decrease the overall security of the Service.